ciscoheat/simplest-sitegen/README.md

 You can put a `template.html` in any subdirectory, and all html files in that directory and below will use that template instead of the top-level one.

-## This is great, but I still want to use Markdown!
+## Great, but I still want to use Markdown

 All right, that's simple enough for it to be included.
 This is the corresponding `.md` file for the index page in the example above: